-Setting Description Factory Default The root of the Spanning Tree topology periodically sends out a Numerical value input "hello" message to other devices on the network to check if the 2 by user topology is healthy.
-The "hello time" is the amount of time the 2 root waits between sending hello messages.
+The root of the Spanning Tree topology periodically sends out Numerical value input a "hello" message to other devices on the network to check if C by user the topology is healthy.
+The "hello time" is the amount of 2 time the root waits between sending hello messages.